hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 When referenced from type context, this identifier resolves to a _type parameter pack_.
 Type parameter packs can only appear in the following contexts:

-* The base type of a member type pack parameter
+* The base type of a member type parameter pack
 * The pattern type of a pack expansion type
 * The pattern expression of a pack expansion expression, where it becomes a metatype value
 * A generic requirement

 ### Pack expansion type

 A pack expansion type is written as `P...`, where `P` is a *pattern type* that contains one or more type parameter packs.
-Pack expansion types also store a *count type*, whose role is described in [Pack expansion type substitution](#pack-expansion-type-substitution).
+Pack expansion types also store a *count type*, whose role is described below.

-**Syntactic validity:** Pack expansion types can appear in the following contexts:
+**Syntactic validity:** Pack expansion types can appear in the following positions:

 * The type of a parameter in a function declaration, e.g. `func foo<T...>(values: T...) -> Bool`
 * The type of a parameter in a function type, e.g. `(T...) -> Bool`